Draft Council of Europe convention on the protection of the environment through criminal law

 raise the level of ambition for this Council of Europe legal instrument.

-The current draft of the Convention omits illegal logging and unlawful
+The current draft of the convention omits illegal logging and unlawful

-a community system to prevent, deter and eliminate illegal, unreported
+a Community system to prevent, deter and eliminate illegal, unreported

-and unregulated fishing, an article of the draft Convention concerning
+and unregulated fishing, an article of the draft convention concerning

-thus reinstated.
+reinstated.

-9. The Assembly notes that Chapter VIII of the draft Convention
+9. The Assembly notes that Chapter VIII of the draft convention

 establishes a monitoring mechanism whose scope was reduced during